fabiommendes/kpop/docs/index.rst

 Kpop is a Python package concerned with population genetics analysis.
 It features:

-* Interacts with common population genetic packages (e.g., Structure, ADMIXTURE, Arlequin).
+* Interacts with common population genetic packages (e.g., Structure, ADMIXTURE).
 * Clusterization and computation of admixture coefficients.
 * Integrates machine learning methods from Sklearn and Tensorflow.
 * Easy graphics.